Redjumpman/Jumper-Plugins/README.md

 Tired of waiting for me to implement that feature you keep requesting?
 If you can design it your self follow the process below and I'll review your changes.
 If the changes do not conflict with Red, and do not stray from the intended use of the cog I will merge your commits.

 1. Fork it!
-2. Create your feature branch:
+2. Develop your feature branch:
-3. Commit your changes:`
+3. Commit your changes:
-4. Push to the branch:
+4. Push to the main branch:
 5. Submit a pull request :D

 ## What's planned